 I bid on numerous cars — the graphic at right is about a 10th of my bid history.
 I often came in 2nd, or sometimes I won an auction but the reserve price was not met.
 One of the fun things about Bring A Trailer, Cars & Bids, and PCAR is that you can see your own bidding history; there were literally dozens of cars I tried to buy within my budget.

-Again, high bidder RNM, but the seller in Connecticut is motivated, and everybody is happy with the final sale price of $59k.
+Again, high bidder RNM, but the seller in Connecticut is motivated, and everybody is happy with split the difference/final sale price of $59k.

 The car arrives and is even nicer than the photos suggested.
 The crew at Werks1 replaces brake lines, tires, and lots of little electrical items, fixes the rust spot behind the battery (a known bad spot), and generally gives her a clean bill of health.